IVRPowers/blog/content/post/products/video-recording.md

 ##	Service Conditions

-This cloud recording service is available for [CPaaS / SaaS](https://www.ivrpowers.com/cloud-hosting/)) modality on AWS.
+This cloud recording service is available for [CPaaS / SaaS](https://www.ivrpowers.com/cloud-hosting/) on AWS.
 If your are targeting on-premise or specific IaaS deployment you can contact our Sales.

 | Type | IaaS | Regions | Storage | Security |
 |-----------|-----------|-----------|-----------|-----------|